The price of everything keeps going up! What is happening and can I do anything about it?

 When there’s a lot of inflation, it may have been caused by excessive growth in the money supply, like the government literally printing too much cash or the discovery of new and large amounts of heavy metals like gold.

-This inflationary period has many causes.
-On the supply side, those causes include issues with the supply chain due factories closing and difficulties moving goods around the world due to Covid restrictions; and the war in Ukraine.
-On demand side, those causes include pent up demand for services during the pandemic; the government spending money to try to prevent a recession during Covid; and people spending money they did in the past few years have on goods instead of services.
+But inflation can have many causes.
+On the supply side, those causes include issues with the supply chain due to factories closing and difficulties moving goods around the world due to pandemic issues and wars in Ukraine and the Middle East.
+On the demand side, those causes include pent up demand for services during the pandemic; the government spending money to try to prevent a recession; and people spending money on goods instead of services during lockdowns.

 What can we do to protect ourselves?